 Mixing bowl

-Round 8-10 inch baking pan spring form pan or cast iron
+Round or square 8-10 inch baking pan spring form pan is my favorite!

 Parchment paper